GOUHFI 2.0: A Next-Generation Toolbox for Brain Segmentation and Cortex Parcellation at Ultra-High Field MRI: Results

 \subsection{\go{ 2.0}: Addressing challenges in older and clinical cohorts}

-Figure \ref{fig:why-2p0} shows the performance of all segmentation techniques tested for a PDP subject acquired at 1 Tx 7T \mprr{}.
-In cases where subjects would exhibit enlarged ventricles either due to pathology or age, \go{} revealed two main limitations unique to it.
-First, as shown in the blue arrows in Figure \ref{fig:why-2p0}, \go{} segmented the caudate and some parts of the thalamus inside the lateral ventricles for one subject.
+Figure \ref{fig:why-2p0} shows the performance of all segmentation techniques tested for a PwP subject acquired at 1 Tx 7T \mprr{}.
+In cases where subjects would exhibit enlarged ventricles either due to pathology or age, \go{} showed two main limitations which were specific to this approach.
+First, in a single subject of the 45 in the STRAT-PARK dataset, \go{} segmented the caudate and some parts of the thalamus inside the lateral ventricles (blue arrows in Figure \ref{fig:why-2p0}).
 It is important to mention that this behavior was only observed in one subject in the STRAT-PARK dataset (out of 45).
-Moreover, the other limitation of \go{} was its frequent, although not systematic, poor delineation of the boundary between the hippocampus and inferior lateral ventricles (red/yellow/green arrows on Figure \ref{fig:why-2p0}).
-For both variants of \go{ 2.0}, none of these limitations were observed.
+Second, \go{} often resulted in poor delineation of the boundary between the hippocampus and inferior lateral ventricles (red/yellow/green arrows on Figure \ref{fig:why-2p0}).
+None of the two variants of \go{ 2.0} exhibited these limitations.
 However, a slightly improved hippocampus segmentation and inhomogeneity resistance (orange arrow) was observed for \go{ 2.0-n2} compared to \go{ 2.0-n1}.